ahmadiehsan/personal_docs/docs/software/algorithms/linear_search.md

     The advantage is its simplicity and versatility, **no need for data preprocessing or the help of additional data structures**.

+!!! info

+    Replacing linear search with hash search is a common strategy to optimize runtime performance, reducing the time complexity from $O(n)$ to $O(1)$.

 ## Use Cases

 - Good versatility, no need for any data preprocessing operations.